veuelive/veue/README.md

 In order to add data to the database, you must have a `.sql` or `.psql` text file.
 You may even receive a file in `.sql.gz` or `.psql.gz` format which just means its gzipped.
-If your on Mac or Linux here are the following steps you need to take, assuming your database is all setup and migrated.
+If you're on a Mac or Linux here are the following steps you need to take, assuming your database is all setup and migrated.